This sample demonstrates how to visualize features in a layer along a continuous color ramp based on data in a numeric field.

 All that's required when creating a renderer with a continuous color ramp is a SimpleRenderer with visual variables.

-In this app we set a default symbol on the symbol property of the renderer.
+In the snippet below, we set a default symbol on the symbol property of the renderer.
 We don't need to define a color on the symbol because each feature's color will be determined by visual variables.

 type: "simple", // autocasts as new SimpleRenderer()